 The integrity of the reaction should be monitored by use of normal and abnormal control sera with known calcium concentrations.
 These controls should be run at least with every working shift in which calcium assays are performed.
-It is recommended that each laboratory establish its own frequency of control determination.
-Quality control requirements should be performed in conformance with local, state, and/or Federal regulations or accreditation requirements.
+It is recommended that each laboratory establish their own frequency of control determination.